chibondking/n1mmskins/README.md

 within the software controls used and as of now, cannot be changed.
 You can see this prominently in the screenshots.

-* Visual Dupesheet: Color schemes are not applied
+* Visual Dupesheet: At first, the color scheme is not applied, however after some time it will take effect.
+The black text (as seen in the Screenshots section) does not invert.
+Closing/reopening the dupesheet temporarily fixes this.

 * Digital Interface Windows: Many of the various button foreground text colors on the main DI Windows will not invert colors when using a dark theme.
 Easily visible in the screenshots.
 Also, the text entry window foreground text is also not inverted which if you're manually typing data will make it hard to see.

+* NOT TESTED: WAE QTC Windows.
+I'll get around to it.

+* If you find any glitches, please let me know so I can add it to the list.
+Hopefully? in time these issues can be addressed in the program and it would be nice to have a "wish list" of items.

 ## Other Resources
 [N1MM Logger Plus](https://n1mm.hamdocs.com/tiki-index.php)

 ### N1MM Skin Community
 If you have created some custom skins you would like to share, I'd be glad to include them (with proper attribution) in this repository.
-You can send me an email (wt2p at arrl) or, if you're technically inclined, fork this repo, add your skins (or make changes to/expand on mine) and send me a Github pull request.
+You can send me an email (wt2p at arrl dot net) or, if you're technically inclined, fork this repo, add your skins (or make changes to/expand on mine) and send me a Github pull request.